• Skip to primary navigation

 Loading

-These smoked steak kabobs are fancy enough and packed with so much flavor that we love to serve them when we are entertaining in the summertime!
-Prep steak kabobs before guests arrive, then throw them on your Traeger or favorite smoker, enjoy a few appetizers and drinks while they smoke.
+These smoked kabobs feel fancy and are packed with so much flavor that I love to serve them while entertaining throughout the summer months.
+I can prepare the steak kabobs before guests arrive, and enjoy a few appetizers and drinks while they are on the smoker, there’s barely anything to it!

 Sirloin Steak for Kabobs laying on waxed paper

-• Sirloin Steak – This is the steak we prefer for kabob recipes.
+• Sirloin steak – I think the best steak for kabobs is a sirloin.
 It’s lean and budget friendly.
-You could also use ribeye, flat iron or strip steak.
+Other cuts I use are ribeye, flat iron or strip steak.

-• Vegetables – We used a mixture of bell peppers, red onion, cherry tomatoes and mushrooms, but use whatever you have in the refrigerator or your favorite vegetables.
+• Vegetables – I used a mixture of bell peppers, red onion, cherry tomatoes and mushrooms, but use whatever you love or already have in the refrigerator.
+Cut veggies into similar-sized pieces for even cooking.

-• Garlic Steak Marinade – This is a homemade marinade we enjoy, but you can use your favorite storebought marinade.
+• Garlic steak marinade – This is a homemade marinade I enjoy but storebought marinade works great too!

 Marinated Steak for Kabobs in a bowl